-Additionally, a respondent (again a PSD) stated they would be able to manage their stakeholders and officers given the 28 day timescale to conduct the reviews.
+Another respondent (again a PSD) stated they would be able to manage their stakeholders and officers, given the 28-day timescale to conduct the reviews.

-A further view was that whilst delays were likely; (i) this was not excessive; (ii) it was important that matters of criminal liability were correctly determined; and (iii) improved expedience at other stages of the process would improve the overall position.
+A further view was that while delays were likely:

+- (i) this was not excessive - (ii) it was important that matters of criminal liability were correctly determined, and - (iii) expedition at other stages of the process would improve the overall position

-IOPC Response
+IOPC response

-As above, several responses expressed concern regarding a perceived tension between the expeditious progression of disciplinary decision-making and proceedings, and the introduction of the VRR.
-However, the extent to which the VRR will or may impact on these disciplinary matters will vary according to the particular circumstances of a case, and the IOPC anticipates that delay will only result in limited circumstances.
+As above, several responses expressed concern about a perceived tension between the quick progression of disciplinary decision-making and proceedings, and the introduction of the VRR.
+However, the extent to which the VRR will or may impact on these disciplinary matters will vary according to the particular circumstances of a case, and we anticipate that delay will only occur in limited circumstances.

-In order to address this issue, we have introduced the following provisions into the VRR policy:
+To address this issue, we introduced the following provisions into the VRR policy:

-- The AA and any subject officer will be informed that the provisional CPS referral decision may be challenged by way of VRR, which is ordinarily exercisable within 28 days. - 2.
-The AA will be asked to provide its opinion as to whether it is able to submit a memorandum under paragraph 23(6) of Schedule 3 PRA (for pre 1 February 2020 cases) or express its views under paragraph 23(5A) of Schedule 3 PRA (for cases from 1 February 2020).. - 3.
-The IOPC considers that it will be highly unusual for decisions regarding disciplinary matters to be delayed pending the conclusion of the VRR process.
-Should this be contemplated, the IOPC encourages AAs to engage in an open discussion in this respect.
-Should it be appropriate, the IOPC may agree for the AA's decision-making to be delayed beyond 15 working days5 for investigations under the 2012 statutory scheme, or for an extension to be granted under Regulation 27(5) Police (Complaints and Misconduct) Regulations 2020, as applicable.
+- 1. The AA and any subject officer will be informed that the provisional CPS referral decision may be challenged by way of VRR, which should be requested within 28 days. - The AA will be asked to provide its opinion on whether it can submit a memorandum under paragraph 23(6) of Schedule 3 Police Reform Act (for pre 1 February 2020 cases) or express its views under paragraph 23(5A) of Schedule 3 Police Reform Act (for cases from 1 February 2020). - 3.
+The IOPC considers that it will be highly unusual for decisions about disciplinary matters to be delayed pending the conclusion of the VRR process.
+Should this be contemplated, we encourage AAs to engage in an open discussion.
+If it is appropriate, we may agree for the AA to delay decision-making beyond 15 working days5 for investigations under the 2012 statutory scheme, or for an extension to be granted under Regulation 27(5) Police (Complaints and Misconduct) Regulations 2020, as applicable.

-5 Paragraph 11.46 of the IPCC/IOPC Statutory Guidance 2015 stipulates: "The IPCC expects the appropriate authority's memorandum as soon as practicable having made its determination and in any event, within 15 working days of the request."
+5 Paragraph 11.46 of the IPCC/IOPC Statutory Guidance 2015 stipulates: 'The IPCC expects the appropriate authority's memorandum as soon as practicable having made its determination and, in any event, within 15 working days of the request.'